-30The caller must also provide the number of local processes that will be launched within this31namespace.
-This is required for the PMIx server library to correctly handle collectives as a32collective operation call can occur before all the local processes have been started.
+The caller must also provide the number of local processes that will be launched within this namespace.
+This is required for the PMIx server library to correctly handle collectives as a collective operation call can occur before all the local processes have been started.

 The number of local processes for any given namespace is generally fixed at the time of application launch.
 Calls to PMIx\Spawn result in processes launched in their own namespace, not that of their parent.
-However, it is possible for processes to migrate to another node via a call to PMIx Job control nb, thus resulting in a change to the number of local processes on both the initial node and the node to which the process moved.
+However, it is possible for processes to migrate to another node via a call to PMIx\Job\control\nb, thus resulting in a change to the number of local processes on both the initial node and the node to which the process moved.
 It is therefore critical that applications not migrate processes without first ensuring that PMIx-based collective operations are not in progress, and that no such operations be initiated until process migration has completed.

-Assembling the registration information 11.1.3.1 8
+11 11.1.3.1 Assembling the registration information

-9 The following description is not intended to represent the actual layout of information in a given PMIx library.
-Instead, it is describes how information provided in the info parameter of the 10 PMIx server\register\nspace shall be organized for proper processing by a PMIx server library.
-The ordering of the various information elements is arbitrary - they are presented in a 12 top-down hierarchical form solely for clarity in reading.
-13

-- Advice to PMIx server hosts ·
+- 12 The following description is not intended to represent the actual layout of information in a given 13 PMIx library.
+Instead, it is describes how information provided in the info parameter of the 14 PMIx\server\register\nspace shall be organized for proper processing by a PMIx server 15 library.
+The ordering of the various information elements is arbitrary - they are presented in a 16 top-down hierarchical form solely for clarity in reading. - Advice to PMIx server hosts -

-Creating the info array of data requires knowing in advance the number of elements required for the 14 15 array.
+17 Creating the info array of data requires knowing in advance the number of elements required for the 18 array.
 This can be difficult to compute and somewhat fragile in practice.
-One method for resolving the problem is to create a linked list of objects, each containing a single pmix info t structure.
-16 17 Allocation and manipulation of the list can then be accomplished using existing standard methods.
-Upon completion, the final info array can be allocated based on the number of elements on the list, 18 and then the values in the list object pmix info t structures transferred to the corresponding 19 array element utilizing the PMIX INFO XFER macro.
-20
+One method for resolving 19 the problem is to create a linked list of objects, each containing a single pmix\info\t structure.
+20 Allocation and manipulation of the list can then be accomplished using existing standard methods.
+21 Upon completion, the final info array can be allocated based on the number of elements on the list, 22 and then the values in the list object pmix\info\t structures transferred to the corresponding 23 array element utilizing the PMIX\INFO\XFER macro.

-21 A common building block used in several areas is the construction of a regular expression 22 identifying the nodes involved in that area - e.g., the nodes in a session or job.
-PMIx provides 23 several tools to facilitate this operation, beginning by constructing an argv-like array of node 24 names.
-This array is then passed to the PMIx generate regex function to create a regular 25 expression parseable by the PMIx server library, as shown below:
+A common building block used in several areas is the construction of a regular expression identifying the nodes involved in that area - e.g., the nodes in a session or job.
+PMIx provides several tools to facilitate this operation, beginning by constructing an argv-like array of node names.
+This array is then passed to the PMIx\generate\regex function to create a regular expression parseable by the PMIx server library, as shown below: